Balloon (aeronautics)

 In 1999, Bertrand Piccard and Brian Jones achieved the first non-stop balloon circumnavigation in Breitling Orbiter 3.

 In aeronautics, a balloon is an unpowered aerostat, which remains aloft or floats due to its buoyancy.
-It may use hot air as a lifting gas, or it may use gas that is not air like hydrogen or helium.
+It may use hot air as a lifting gas, or it will use gas that is not air like hydrogen or helium.
 A balloon may be free, moving with the wind, or tethered to a fixed point.
 It is distinct from an airship, which is a powered aerostat that can propel itself through the air in a controlled manner.

 Many balloons have a basket, gondola, or capsule suspended beneath the main envelope for carrying people or equipment (including cameras and telescopes, and flight-control mechanisms).